 The very first thing you should do if there is a warrant for your arrest is to contact a lawyer.
 By contacting a lawyer beforehand, you can begin the process of evaluating the charge against you, preparing your defense, coordinating when to turn yourself in, and arrange for a lawyer to appear at your bond hearing.

 If There’s a Warrant for My Arrest in South Carolina, Should I Turn Myself In?

 If you have a warrant out for your arrest, you should consider arranging to turn yourself in so you can do it with more privacy, quicker, and with much less inconvenience.
-Also, it looks good at a bond hearing when you do this because you seem less of a flight risk, and it could help getting you a lower bond or a PR bond.
+Also, it looks good at a bond hearing when you do this because you seem less of a flight risk, and it could help to get you a lower bond or a PR bond.

-Stephan Futeral and Tom Nelson have almost 40 years combined experience defending people charged with crimes.
+Stephan Futeral and Tom Nelson have almost 40 years of combined experience defending people charged with crimes.
 We encourage you to call us beforehand and let us coordinate the turn-in.
 We can also evaluate your charges ahead of time, tell you what to expect, and represent you at the bond hearing.

 When you turn yourself in:

 - DON’T TALK ABOUT YOUR CASE!
 You have the right to remain silent, so use it.

 - Be polite and cooperative.
 Answer basic questions about who you are (again, don’t talk about the case), and don’t be belligerent or grumpy.
 Understand that the jailers are just doing their jobs.